Clyde Hill, Washington

 Clyde Hill is a city located in King County, Washington.
 It is part of the Eastside region, located to the east of Seattle, and is bordered by the cities and towns of Bellevue, Kirkland, Medina, Yarrow Point and Hunts Point.
 The population was 3,126 at the 2020 census.

 The majority of Clyde Hill is zoned for single-family use with the exception of two commercially zoned areas: a gas station and a coffee shop.
 In addition to a small government zone, the city is home to four schools: two public schools - Clyde Hill Elementary and Chinook Middle School; and two private schools: Bellevue Christian School and Sacred Heart School.
 The city's minimum lot size is 20,000 square feet, although many smaller lots exist that pre-date the incorporation of the city.

 Geography

-The top elevation is close to 375 feet.
+The highest point in Clyde Hill (the summit of Clyde Hill) is 392 feet above sea level.
 There are approximately 21 miles of public roadways in Clyde Hill.

 According to the United States Census Bureau, the city has a total area of 1.06 sqmi, all of it land.